roddevwork/dom-exercices-javascript/README.md

 ## Description:

-A single page of exercises for manipulating the Javascript Document Object Model (DOM).
+-A single page of exercises for manipulating the Javascript Document Object Model (DOM).

+-It is a responsive design.
+Made with HTML, CSS and JavaScript

 -Refactored and adapted to me from Professor Jon Mircha's JavaScript course.
 With him I learn a lot.
 Thanks Jon!.

--It is a responsive design.
-Made with HTML, CSS and JavaScript

 ## Steps: